Rating:

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the dried yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the brewers yeast and flaxseed contained in this recipe, and the peas, chickpeas and lentils contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-BOGO Bowl Dog Food is a plant-based kibble using a moderate amount of chicken, lamb or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+BOGO Bowl is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Highly recommended.